14th New Enzymology Kinetics Workshop

 • Globally fit multiple experiments to a single unifying model

 A central feature of the course is the use of KinTek Explorer software to learn kinetics and rigorously fit data.
-Participants will receive a one-month license for the software (for Mac and Windows) to use during and after the course.
+Participants will receive a six-month license for the software (for Mac and Windows) to use during and after the course.
 Tutorials on the use of computer simulation will develop an intuitive understanding of reaction kinetics, and hands-on problem solving will facilitate integration and mastery of the course material.

 A complete schedule and detailed breakdown of program content followed by an online registation form can be found below.
 This information is also available as a downloadable PDF document.